Sedona Hiking

 Day Hiker’s Paradise

-More than 100 trails crisscross the high desert country around Sedona so it is not without merit that the town bills itself as the “Day Hike Capital of America.”
-With so many hikes to choose from you will want to make sure you pick the best canyons to traverse and the most scenic overlooks to summit.
+More than 100 trails crisscross the high desert country around Sedona, making it a haven for most scenic Sedona hikes, so it is not without merit that the town bills itself as the “Day Hike Capital of America.”
+With so many hikes to choose from, you will want to make sure you pick the best canyons to traverse and the most scenic overlooks to summit.
 That’s where our experienced Sedona hiking guides come in.
-Sedona is our backyard and we have been exploring this red rock wilderness for decades.
+Sedona is our backyard, and we have been exploring this red rock wilderness for decades.

 Our adventure on Wilson Mountain, for instance, covers eight miles and awards the effort with views of the rugged San Francisco Peaks from the highest point in Sedona.